After configuring your source database for PowerSync, you’ll need to setup your PowerSync Service.

 This is because Supabase only allows direct database connections over IPv6 — PowerSync cannot connect using the connection pooler.

-Specify the connection to MongoDB in the storage section.
+Specify the connection to your sync bucket storage provider (Postgres or MongoDB) in the storage section.

 Environment Variables